hilaryrowe/documentation3/generalNavigation/OtherFilters.md

  1. In each type of filter, click the Expand icon to display your options.
  2. Click to select your filter option.
 The Expanded options retract and the Filter Bar displays your selected filter.
 After you make your selection, extra, related options may display lower down in the Filter Bar.
  3. Click to select any related option in the Filter Bar.
- 4. Click Update to apply all your filters.
+The data results refresh to reflect the new date.

     **Note:** The Asset Picker and the Date Picker always display in the Filter Bar.
 The extra, conditional filters that display based on the Cycle, Defect, Downtime, etc. are configurable.